maartyman/loama/uma-loama.md

 - `insertActionRule`: Given the target ID, the permissions to add and the specified subject, create a new rule for every action to be inserted.
 The new rules contain the logged on client as the assigner, the new subject as assignee (or none if no subject was specified, this means the subject is public), the target ID as odrl:target and the action to be inserted as odrl:action.
 The rule is inserted in an existing policy, or a new policy is created when this target did not have a policy before.

-    There are many things to be considered about this function.
+    There are some things to be considered about this function.
     1. It currently generates a random policy (if needed) and rule ID, but does not check if it already exists.
 The chances are slim that this happens, but not zero.
     2. The current version will always PATCH, since there will always be a policy for the target (otherwise it would not be displayed in the first place).
-The POST exists for the case where something went wrong.
+The POST exists in case something went wrong.

 - `deleteActionRule`: Given the target ID, the permissions to be deleted and the specified subject, remove the atomic rules where the subject has these permissions for this target.